 The Crows Nest is a charming thatched end-of-terrace cottage perched above scenic Porlock Bay offering superb family accommodation with the added benefit of amazing sea views.
 It's less than 5 mins walk to the 13th Century Harbour where you can find a pub and a couple of restaurants to eat.

-The Crows Nest is accessed by a path (with steps) from a private drive beside the property, or via stone steps which lead directly on to the lane below, both paths have gates.
+The Crows Nest is accessed by a path (with approx 12 shallow steps with handrail) from a private drive beside the property, or via stone steps which lead directly on to the lane below, both paths have gates.
 There is a small private garden/patio with some seating in front of the cottage which is enclosed but with a waist-high gate.
 But there are good walks from the door the woods and beach.

 Exmoor is situated in South West Britain, specifically across West Somerset and North Devon.
 Often referred to as England's best kept secret, Exmoor is a wonderful holiday destination for anyone looking for a holiday in the great outdoors!
 There's so much to see and do, from sho...rt walks to long expeditions across the moors or horse riding, taking in a safari or sight-seeing at your own pace around the 'picture postcard' villages and hamlets.
 Porlock Weir has a quaint little harbour and its own unique charm; the port has a long and colourful history.
 Today Porlock Weir is a quiet harbour and a thriving community that welcomes tourists every year, many of whom come to enjoy the pretty scenery, shops, tea rooms, pubs and local cuisine.
 On a fine day, the South West Coast Path offers a wonderful opportunity to enjoy the fabulous views across Porlock Weir and the bay.
 The coastal footpath links up with many other walking trails including Culbone, home to the smallest church in England.
 One of the more unusual attractions at Porlock Weir is the submerged forest.
 At low tide, the remains of ancient tree trunks arise from the grey clay soil.
 These desiccated stumps are the last remaining evidence of a forest that, once upon a time, lay five miles inland.